TUD Global Citizenship Lab

 Table of contents

-The TUD Global Citizenship Lab is the mandatory introductory course of the TUD Global Citizenship Certificate (short: GCC) in the Knowledge module, which is offered every semester.
+The TUD Global Citizenship Lab is the mandatory introductory course of the TUD Global Citizenship Certificate (short: GCC) in the Knowledge module.

-It is also a joint offer in collaboration with the Center for Teacher Education, School and Vocational Education Research (ZLSB) as part of the state initiative ESD SDG 4 - Education for Sustainable Development (ESD) in university teacher training in Saxony, supported by Engagement Global with funds from the Ministry for Economic Cooperation and Development.
+It is also a joint offer, e. g. in close collaboration with the Center for Teacher Education, School and Vocational Education Research (ZLSB) during the summer term 2024 within the state initiative ESD SDG 4 - Education for Sustainable Development (ESD) in university teacher training in Saxony, supported by Engagement Global with funds from the Ministry for Economic Cooperation and Development.

 Dates

-The TUD Global Citizenship Lab will be offered each semester.
+The TUD Global Citizenship Lab will, as far as possible, be offered each semester.
 It is up to you to schedule your attendance.
-However, we recommend that you attend the event at the beginning of your participation in the GCC program in order to get a good orientation and to join a supportive network of like-minded and committed people from TU Dresden and local civil society.
+However, we recommend that you attend the event at the beginning of your participation in the GCC program to get a good orientation and to join a supportive network of like-minded and committed people from TU Dresden and local civil society.

 at the COSMO-Wissenschaftsforum, Schlosstraße 2 (at the Altmarkt) in Dresden.